William, Prince of Wales: Mental health

-Since 2009, William has been patron of Child Bereavement UK, which provides support to children and families who have lost a loved one.
-In 2016 the Royal Foundation launched multiple mental health initiatives, including Heads Together, a campaign led by William, Catherine and Harry to de-stigmatise mental health.
-Legacy programmes include Mental Health at Work, launched in September 2018 to change the approach to workplace mental health in the United Kingdom, as well as Heads Up, launched in May 2019 in partnership with the Football Association, utilising football to affect the conversation surrounding mental health in adults.
-Later that month, William and Catherine, together with William's brother Harry and sister-in-law Meghan, launched Shout, the United Kingdom's first 24/7 text messaging service for those who suffer from mental issues.
-William later volunteered on the crisis helpline during the COVID-19 lockdowns to provide support via text message.
-He attributes his interest in mental health to his experiences as an air ambulance pilot, his work with the homeless, veterans' welfare, and his wife's anti-addiction advocacy.
+Since 2009, William has been patron of Child Bereavement UK, which supports children and families who have lost a loved one.
+In 2016, the Royal Foundation launched several mental‑health initiatives, including Heads Together, a campaign led by William, Catherine, and Harry to de‑stigmatise mental health.
+Legacy programmes include Mental Health at Work, launched in September 2018 to improve workplace mental‑health approaches, and Heads Up, launched in May 2019 with the Football Association to encourage conversations about mental health among adults.
+Later that month, William and Catherine, together with Harry and his wife Meghan, launched Shout, the United Kingdom's first 24/7 text-messaging service for people experiencing mental‑health crises.
+William later volunteered on the crisis helpline during the COVID-19 lockdowns.
+He attributes his interest in mental health to his experiences as an air‑ambulance pilot, his work with the homeless, veterans' welfare, and Catherine's anti‑addiction advocacy.

-In March 2020, William and Catherine began supporting a new mental health initiative by the Public Health England agency amidst the coronavirus pandemic.
-In April 2020, the couple announced Our Frontline, an initiative providing mental health support to emergency medical workers.
-In September 2020, William established the Emergency Responders Senior Leaders Board, commissioned by the foundation to research the mental health and wellbeing of emergency responders, in partnership with King's College London and the Open University.
-In May 2021 and 2022, William and Catherine voiced the Mental Health Minute message, which was broadcast on every radio station in the United Kingdom on and asked people to help individuals around them that suffer from loneliness.
-In October 2022, to mark the World Mental Health Day, the couple took over Newsbeat and interviewed four guests on topics related to mental health.
-In September 2023, William unveiled two organizations that had partnered with the Duchy of Cornwall to raise better mental well-being and provide mental health services for all its tenants.
-In October 2023 and to mark World Mental Health Day, he and Catherine took part in a forum for young people in Birmingham, alongside BBC Radio 1 and charity called The Mix, called Exploring our Emotional Worlds continuing their longstanding work to promote mental well-being.
-In May 2024, he announced a three-year funding package for the charity We Are Farming Minds to provide mental health support for farmers on the Duchy of Cornwall lands.
-In December 2024, he and Catherine announced that they were jointly funding a pilot scheme with the charity Norfolk and Waveney Mind to offer extra support for rural and farming communities on the Sandringham estate.
+In March 2020, William and Catherine began supporting a new mental‑health initiative by Public Health England during the COVID‑19 pandemic.
+In April 2020, they announced Our Frontline, providing mental‑health support to emergency medical workers.
+In September 2020, William established the Emergency Responders Senior Leaders Board, commissioned by the Royal Foundation to research the mental health and wellbeing of emergency responders, in partnership with King's College London and the Open University.
+In May 2021 and 2022, William and Catherine voiced the Mental Health Minute message, broadcast on every UK radio station, encouraging people to support those experiencing loneliness.
+In October 2022, to mark World Mental Health Day, the couple took over Newsbeat and interviewed four guests on mental‑health topics.
+In September 2023, William unveiled two organisations partnering with the Duchy of Cornwall to improve mental wellbeing and provide mental‑health services for its tenants.
+In October 2023, to mark World Mental Health Day, he and Catherine took part in a youth forum in Birmingham, Exploring our Emotional Worlds, alongside BBC Radio 1 and the charity The Mix.
+In May 2024, he announced a three‑year funding package for the charity We Are Farming Minds to support mental health among farmers on Duchy of Cornwall land.
+In December 2024, he and Catherine jointly funded a pilot scheme with Norfolk and Waveney Mind to support rural and farming communities on the Sandringham estate.
 In March 2025, William was announced as patron of We Are Farming Minds.
+In September 2026, he launched On Your Side, a nationwide initiative encouraging sport to incorporate suicide prevention measures into its culture.